andrewrgoss/andrewrgoss.com/content/resources.md

 This website looks like its design hasn't changed since the 90s, but it is home to lots of great content on business analytics, big data, data mining, and data science.<br>
 <a href="http://www.kdnuggets.com" target="_blank">kdnuggets.com</a>

+#### R or Python for Data Science?
+This is a nice blog post on opendatascience.com that digs into the differences/advantages of using either R or Python for performing data science tasks.<br>
+<a href="https://www.opendatascience.com/blog/r-or-python-for-data-science" target="_blank">opendatascience.com/blog/r-or-python-for-data-science</a>

 #### rOpenSci
 Open source R packages that allow access to data repositories and provide programmatic access to a variety of scientific data and other real-time metrics of scholarly impact.<br>
 <a href="http://ropensci.org" target="_blank">ropensci.org</a>